Interactive Flight Map

 Where are our Storks?

-Below is a beta version of an App for visualising the White Stork flights.
-It is currently designed for viewing on laptops/tablets -we’re working on a mobile version
+Below is a beta version of an App for visualising the white stork flights.
+It is currently designed for viewing on laptops/tablets -we’re working on a mobile version.

 • Hit the Play button on the left panel to see the collective journey of all storks over time.